erika-tyagi/pug/site/content/technical-support.md

 # Technical Support

-The Python User Group has allocated time for technical support for Python Users throughout the Urban Institute.
-If you would like to know more about these capabilities or request our support, please contact Erika Tyagi (etyagi@urban.org) or Michelle Menezes (mmenezes@urban.org)
+The Python Users Group has allocated time for technical support for Python projects across the Urban Institute.
+If you would like to know more about these capabilities or request our support, please contact Erika Tyagi (etyagi@urban.org) or Michelle Menezes (mmenezes@urban.org).

 ## Task Automation